roadrunner-server/docs/app-server/aws-lambda.md

 2. `plugin.go` with the plugin implementation:

-The adapter uses API Gateway HTTP API payload format `2.0` and the JSON protocol supported by [`spiral/roadrunner-http` 4.1](https://github.com/roadrunner-php/http/blob/v4.1.0/src/HttpWorker.php).
-HTTP metadata goes in `Payload.Context`.
-Raw body bytes go in `Payload.Body`.
+The adapter uses API Gateway HTTP API payload format `2.0` and the HTTP protobuf protocol.
+It encodes `http/v1.Request` in `Payload.Context` and sends raw body bytes in `Payload.Body`.
+It decodes response metadata as `http/v1.Response`.
 The adapter returns base64 response bodies so API Gateway can restore text and binary data.
 Form bodies remain raw; the PHP application must parse them if needed.

 The execution context sets a 10-second budget for worker acquisition and the initial response.
 A nonzero `Supervisor.ExecTTL` gives each stream read a separate 10-second timeout.
 Cleanup cancels the execution context and drains the result channel.
 A stream read already in progress can continue until its timeout expires.
-The SDK then kills the worker, reaps the process, and starts a replacement.
+The pool then kills the worker, reaps the process, and starts a replacement.
 The handler reserves 10 seconds for cleanup plus a 1-second margin before the Lambda deadline.
 If too little time remains, the handler returns an error without executing PHP.
 To allow the full execution budget, set the Lambda timeout above 21 seconds, for example 30 seconds, with additional time for initialization and response delivery.

 {% code title="plugin.go" %}